 - Academic Instruction (with emphasis on functional / daily living skills)

 Learning extends beyond the classroom as students explore the community at large.
-Field trips provide the opportunity to make practical application of classroom instruction in the areas of travel training, retail opportunities, dining experiences, and use of public facilities and services.
+Community Based Instruction (CBI) provides the opportunity to make practical application of classroom instruction in the areas of travel training, retail opportunities, dining experiences, and use of public facilities and services.

 Students find special enjoyment through participation in the Community Service Outreach Program.
 While some visit with residents at a local nursing home on a regular basis, others have participated in projects such as planting flower bulbs at the hospital, packaging fund-raising material for the Boy Scouts and filling Easter eggs for the local Rotary club.